 Some of Michelle’s biggest affiliates are Blue Host – a blog hosting service that she describes in her monster affiliate post on how to start a blog, survey companies, Motif Investing, and other services like Ebates and Digit.
 Michelle also gets corporations to sponsor her content, which results in additional advertising revenue and income.

 Add in some additional income from display ads like most bloggers use, and it’s not that hard to see how Michelle’s income has surged since she started her website in 2011.
 Of course, some of the progress she’s made is due to the consistent growth of the traffic on her website.
 In February, Making Sense of Cents received around 550,000 page views.
+It might also make sense to calculate your returns on ads spend (roas calculation) so that you can have an overview of how much money you are making.

 To fuel that growth, Michelle writes about topics that appeal to the average reader – like the many ways everyday people can make more money, the events that inspired her to website in the first place, and the many ways she and her husband save money in their day to day lives.